nalexn/ViewInspector/readiness.md

 This document reflects the current status of the [ViewInspector](https://github.com/nalexn/ViewInspector) framework: which `Views` and `Modifiers` are available for inspection.

+Visit [this discussion](https://github.com/nalexn/ViewInspector/discussions/60) for helping me prioritize the work on a specific APIs.

 ### Denotations

 | Status | Meaning |